Rob and Len will walk one thousand miles

 London Southbank, Parliament, St James Park, Green Park, Hyde Park, Regents Park and Camden Town.

 Daniel and Hazel are in deep conversation.
 Later I find out Hazel has been spilling the beans on the young Karen at school.
 I have shared a Spanish class with Karen and said I could just imagine her in her classroom at school.
-Teachers pet, swotty and everything neat and tidy.
-Seems this is exactly what it was like.

 Meanwhile Rob is leading the walk from the back.
 Like a wise shepherd he uses his mobile phone like an obedient sheep dog to redirect wanderers and carry the stragglers.